 if i < 7: break

-The code demonstrates how break works with a custom iterator class that counts down from 10.
+print(i, end=" ")10 9 8 7The code demonstrates how break works with a custom iterator class that counts down from 10.
 The CountDown class implements Python's iterator protocol through __iter__ and __next__ methods, enabling it to work seamlessly in for loops.

-This pattern proves particularly useful when you need to create custom sequences with specific termination conditions.
+i becomes less than 7, the break statement terminates the loopStopIteration exception handles the natural end of iteration when reaching zeroThis pattern proves particularly useful when you need to create custom sequences with specific termination conditions.
 The break statement provides an additional layer of control beyond the iterator's built-in stopping mechanism.

-Using break with list comprehension alternatives
+break with list comprehension alternativesdef first_matching(items, condition):

 for item in items: